Apollo PRISM Processor

 Overview

-PRISM was a RISC processor developed by Apollo Computer Inc. during the 1980s and released in 1988.
-PRISM was the first commercial CPU architecture with a VLIW (Very Long Instruction Word) design and was implemented on CMOS on a processor board consisting of eleven VLSI chips at 20 MHz clock.
-For the time, PRISM was billed as one of the fastest RISC processors, and was able to support up two four CPUs in a single system (SMP).
+Apollo PRISM was a RISC processor with VLIW (Very Long Instruction Word) design, developed by Apollo Computer Inc. and released in 1988.
+It was implemented in CMOS with eleven VLSI chips at 20 MHz clock and able to combine three instructions into one.
+For the time, PRISM was billed as one of the fastest RISC processors, able to support up two four CPUs in a single system (SMP).

-The processors were used in Apollo's own Domain 10000 (DN10000) line of computers, with a PRISM II processor already being planned and designed.
+PRISMs processors were used in Apollo's own Domain 10000 (DN10000) computers, with a PRISM II processor already being planned and designed.

-Still, in 1989 HP was communicating an upgraded PRISM processor (DN10000TX upgrade
+In 1989 HP was still communicating an upgraded PRISM processor (DN10000TX upgrade

-) – with a streamlined architecture, higher clock, double computing power (from 22 to 44 MIPS), increased caches to be fabbed by HP’s Colorado ASIC factory in 1991 in 1.0µ.
+) with streamlined architecture, higher clock, double computing power (from 22 to 44 MIPS), increased caches to be fabbed by HP’s Colorado ASIC factory in 1991 in 1.0µ.

-PRISM was sometimes codenamed A88K (or a88k), not to be confused with the Motorola M88K 88000 RISC processors, after Apollo earlier used Motorola 68000 processors in its workstations.
-Parts of the PRISM architecture were later reused in PA-RISC, including the FPU.
+PRISM was sometimes codenamed A88K (or a88k), not to be confused with the Motorola M88K 88000 RISC processors.
+Parts of the PRISM architecture were later reused in PA-RISC, specifically technologies for HP’s own floating-point units (FPUs).

 - Apollo PRISM RISC VLIW architecture, 32-bit